 However, there is no data that shows this being the case for most people.
 If low stomach acid is so common in reflux patients, it would be easy to back this up with studies.
 Most studies are expensive because you try to show how a treatment is working better than a placebo.
 But showing that most people with reflux have low stomach acid?
 That would not be a big deal.
 The low stomach acid theory also contradicts the experience of other experts in the field, like Dr. Jamie Koufman who writes about the low acidity myth in one of her books.

 By the way: I tried to get Dr. Wright for an interview to discuss his book, but he declined.

 The book has great reviews.
-However, if you read through those reviews on Amazon, you will realize: most people reviewed after they read the book but before they tried the treatment.
+However, if you read through his books reviews on Amazon, you will realize: most people reviewed after they read the book but before they tried the treatment.
 People just found the book a very interesting read.
 Few wrote which benefits they got from the recommendations.

 In his defense: the book is actually not about reflux.
 Dr. Wright also does not claim to be a reflux expert.
 Instead, he tries to explain how the digestive tract works and how you can improve digestion with different natural remedies.
 In that regard, his book is very interesting.
 He makes a case against long term usage of acid-reducing medication.

 However, what people remember is that he can supposedly cure pretty much everybody of reflux by supplementing with stomach acid and digestive enzymes.
 Reflux is a complex disease.
 I can absolutely believe that this works for a small percentage of people, but not even close to everybody.